Library Fact Sheets

 Personnel and Resources

 The 2nd Bomb Wing is the largest bomb wing in Air Force Global Strike Command and part of the historic 8th Air Force.
-More than 8,500 active-duty, Air Force Reserve members and civilians make up Barksdale's workforce.
-About 26 B-52 Stratofortress aircraft are also assigned to the wing.
+More than 10,000 active-duty, Reserve, and civilian members make up Barksdale's workforce.
+There are 27 B-52 Stratofortress aircraft assigned to the wing.

 The history of the 2nd Bomb Wing is nearly as old as American air power itself.
 Beginning in World War I, the unit was established by the American Expeditionary Forces as the first effort in aerial bombardment.

 Organized on Sept.
 10, 1918, as the 1st Day Bombardment Group at Amanty Airdome, France, the group flew the French-built Berguet 14 and the DeHavilland DH-4 aircraft in the St. Mihiel Offensive.
-The group was deactivated after the war, then reorganized Sept.
+The group was deactivated after the war, and then reorganized Sept.
 18, 1919, at Ellington Field, Texas.
-The group stayed in Texas until July 1922 when it was redesignated the 2nd Bombardment Group and subsequently moved to Langley Field, Va.
+The group stayed in Texas until July 1922 when it was redesignated the 2nd Bombardment Group, and subsequently, moved to Langley Field, Va.

 The phase-down of the vast American military following World War II was reflected in the activities of the 2nd Bombardment Group.
 In May 1949, the wing transferred to Chatham Air Force Base, near Savannah, Ga.